This article explores the subtle differences between cryptocurrency coins and tokens, and why the term “cryptocurrency” is a misnomer.

 Fun Fact: A template for token creation is wonderful since it provides a standard interface for interoperability between tokens.
 This make it so much easier for you to store different type of coins within a single wallet.
 An example is the ERC-20 standard on the Ethereum blockchain, which has is used by over 40 tokens

 The main difference between altcoins and tokens is in their structure; altcoins are separate currencies with their own separate blockchain while tokens operate on top of a blockchain that facilitates the creation of decentralized applications.
+The majority of coins in existence (close to 80%) are tokens, since they’re much more easier to create.

 If you’re starting your journey into the complex world of cryptocurrencies, here’s a list of useful resources and guides that will get you on your way: